serialport/node-serialport/publish-binaries.md

 The process for generating the binaries, publishing and releasing the npm module should be as follows:

 1. Merge all changes and new features into master.
-2. Bump up version and binary host version of npm module in `package.json`, commit and push.
+2. Bump up npm version *AND* binary host version in `package.json`, commit and push.
-3. execute make task: `make release`
+3. rum command: `make release`

 This task will do the following for you:

 1. Generate new tags based on package.json version number
 2. Push tags to Github
 3. Checkout into `osx-binaries` branch
-4. Merge `master` into `osx-binaries`
+4. Merge `master` into `osx-binaries` with `[publish binary]` tag
 5. Push `osx-binaries`
-6. Checkout master
+6. Re-Checkout master

 With this we will make sure the binaries for all platforms and architectures will be generated each time a new version is released.

-You should then check binaries, fill out changelog and publish the github release and finally run `npm publish`
+From here, travis and appveyor detect the osx-binaries branch `[publish binary]` commit and build for release.
+As the builds (presumably) succeed youshould see binaries showing up on the github releases page.
+While you wait, why not copy the changelog updates into the release field?
+You probably want to wait (hours?) for appveyor success, check that all binaries exist, and then finally run `npm publish`

 ## Config Travis, AppVeyor and Github to generate all of the binaries.